HAEdwin/homeassistant-apsystems_ecu_reader/README.md

 - Why is my inverter going offline sometimes during the day?

 This is due to a lost Zigbee connection between the ECU and inverter and will not effect the power returned to the grid.
 There may be poor reception of the Zigbee signal (< -70dBm), causing the inverter to appear to be offline.
 Move the ECU to a better position or point the Zigbee antenna towards the inverter and keep a close eye on the Signal Strength sensors.
 Strength should be between -10dBm (best) and -70dBm (worst).
 Sometimes reception is temporarily poor due to weather conditions.
+Another reason can be overvoltage, this is caused by bad AC voltage wiring (wire diameter too small) or cable too long.
+As a result, the resistance increases and there is a voltage drop on the cable.
+The inverter thinks that the voltage is too high, because it measures its own output voltage which has been increased by the voltage drop in the cable.
+A grid over voltage can occur when there are many solarpanels producing at the same time.

 - Why do the ECU values ​​differ from the EMA values?